dib0/elro_connects/README.md

 When the device has an alarm the payload is the same as above, but the state is set to `Alarm` or `Test Alarm`.

+The signal has a scale from 0 to 4, where 4 is the best strength.

 To initiate an action through MQTT, use the following topic

     [base_topic]/elro/[device_id]/set